 admin, use the password set in

 Two Kubernetes clusters are deployed into your AWS account, one running Rancher Server and the other ready for experimentation deployments.
 Please note that while this setup is a great way to explore Rancher functionality, a production setup should follow our high availability setup guidelines.
+SSH keys for the VMs are auto-generated and stored in the module directory.

 Use Rancher to create a deployment.
 For more information, see Creating Deployments.